Burgs and more!

 On the nose: baking spice, orange peel, lemon jest, baked pear, mandarin orange, red apple.
 Very fresh on the palate, lemony and rich, great balance.
-A smooth and bright pairing to oysters with black garlic oil and with the scallop crudo. — a year ago
+A smooth and bright pairing to oysters with black garlic oil and with the scallop crudo. — 2 years ago

 A surprise find at Deo Deka.
 6/29/18

 Slight browning, but only mild oxidation.
 The nose is dried apricot, honey and over-ripe apples.
 The palate is best just over cellar temperature.
 Creamy mouth feel, dried flowers, spices, slight nutmeg.
 Creme Brullee and apricot.
 Echoes of the past fruit, but still formidable acid.

 Wonderful!
 But faded after an hour. — a year ago